Our Life Prior to Diagnosis

 How a Couple of Canadians Found Shady Grove Fertility

 After the shock wore off my focus became research.
 I spent hours online searching similar situations to ours and treatment options.
 I was on our Toronto-based fertility clinic’s website and came across a link for donor egg treatment.
 That link would change my life because it led me to the Shady Grove Fertility website.
 I called our patient liaison rep and she told me that our clinic in Canada had a partnership with SGF.
 Our doctor in Toronto supported our decision to not try IVF again with my eggs and told us get in touch with SGF.
 We read every article and watched every YouTube video to learn all we could about donor egg treatment and the international patient services offered at SGF.
 As Canadians we do not have the same access to donor services as the United States.
 Our options were to use eggs from someone we knew, travel abroad, or select a donor through Donor Bank USA.
-We knew that we wanted to use an anonymous donor and liked SGF’s donor program.
+We knew that we wanted to use an unidentified donor and liked SGF’s donor program.
 After making the initial call, we had a phone consult with Dr. Robert Stillman and before we knew it we were making plans to travel to Rockville, MD, to see the clinic and meet with the SGF team.
 We drove 10 hours/1000km to Maryland to meet Dr. Stillman and our whole care team.
 We were so impressed and felt that we were in the best possible hands.
 Things moved quickly from there.
 We were accepted into the 2:1 Shared R 100% Refund Program for Donor Egg Treatment and we began the process of picking an egg donor.

 Picking a Donor and Getting Pregnant